Updated: Feb 22

 Several days later, Covid struck close to my family.
 My dad’s neighbor – another leader in the local community – had contracted the virus and passed away within a few short days.
 Dad had gone to see him and his wife a couple days beforehand, dropping off an anniversary card.
 While he wore his mask, he was understandably worried that he may have become infected, too.

 Dad got his negative test results on Friday.
 I was still awaiting mine, but assumed I’d be okay considering I hadn’t taken too many risks and had been feeling fine.
-I started loading up the truck for the solo haul yesterday morning.

 I went to bed last night still waiting for the results of my “rapid” test and set the alarm for 4:00.
 Worse-case scenario, I’ll turn around – regardless of how much of the drive I’ve completed – if the test delivers a bombshell verdict.